Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

 \section{The K3 surface $X_{5,5}$ and its elliptic fibrations}

-The K3 surface $X_{5,5}$ is very well-known and studied, in particular since it is the most general K3 surface which admits an elliptic fibration with a 5-torsion section and thus its N\'eron--Severi group allows to describe the moduli spaces of K3 surfaces with an elliptic fibration with a 5-torsion section, see \cite{G}.
+The K3 surface $X_{5,5}$ is very well-known and studied, in particular since its N\'eron--Severi group allows to describe the moduli spaces of K3 surfaces with an elliptic fibration with a 5-torsion section in terms of $L$-polarized K3 surfaces, see \cite{G}.
+Indeed, if a K3 surface admits an elliptic fibration with a 5-torsion section, then the lattice $U\oplus M$ has to be primitively embedded in its N\'eron--Severi lattice, where $M$ is an overlattice of index 5 of a root lattice.
+The lattice $M$ is known to be an overlattice of index 5 of $A_4^4$ and so the lattice $U\oplus M$ is isometric to the N\'eron--Severi lattice of $X_{5,5}$.
+Hence the moduli space of the K3 surfaces which are $NS(X_{5,5})$-polarized coincides with the moduli space of the K3 surfaces which admit an elliptic fibration with a 5-torsion section.